zk90/jekyll-1/lessons/downloading-multiple-records-using-query-strings.md

 more organized.
 To do this we will create a new directory using the `os` library, short for “operating system”.
 That library contains a function called makedirs, which, unsurprisingly, makes a new directory.
-You can try this out using the Terminal.
+You can try this out using the *Terminal*.

 ``` python
 import os